Representing Federal Employees in Grievances

 When considering filing an administrative grievance it is important to review the applicable administrative grievance process for your federal agency.
 Attached is a sample agency policy here.
 Every federal agency has its own administrative grievance procedures.
 Many administrative grievance policies require that a federal employee notify a supervisor verbally of the administrative grievance prior to filing a written grievance.
 Other policies require that a written grievance be submitted first.

 Depending on the federal agency, an administrative grievance process typically consists of 2-4 steps.
 Usually, at each step, the federal employee and a grievance official will attempt to resolve the grievance.
 Often the written grievance is submitted first and a secondary in-person meeting is then held to present the administrative grievance.
+It is critical to ensure that you follow the deadlines for each step or the grievance may be dismissed.
 Usually, at the end of a grievance presentation the federal employee, often through counsel, will present a compromise resolution proposal.
 Following the administrative grievance presentation, the employee or counsel will receive a written decision on the grievance.
 If an initial administrative grievance is denied, then the federal employee will often have the ability to proceed to the next higher step of the process.

 Following the Grievance Process

 If an administrative grievance is denied, some federal agencies provide additional rights for review and others do not.
+As mentioned above, there can be 2-4 steps in the grievance process for federal employees.
+If the grievance is originally denied, then a second step grievance can usually be filed with the supervisor of the step 1 official.
 There are some federal agencies that offer federal employees a hearing process for administrative grievances and many others that do not.
 It is important to understand how the applicable administrative grievance procedure works for a particular federal agency prior to starting the process.
+Each federal agency is different and it is important to obtain and follow the applicable grievance procedures.